Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 New users will be potential business users to the park.

+Future users will be people researching the area for living and business use.

 ## **Website Design**

-The website will consist of three pages:
+The website will consist of four pages:

 ### **Home Page**